On differential smoothness of certain Artin-Schelter regular algebras of dimension 5: Differential and integral calculus

+By Theorem~\ref{NoDS}, once we ensure that every family of automorphisms $\{\nu_{x}, \nu_{y}, \nu_{z}, \nu_{w}\}$ constructed for the first-order differential calculus is generator-wise reflective, we again conclude that $\Omega^{5}(C) = 0$.

-Although these AS-regular algebras satisfy strong homological conditions (such as being noetherian, Auslander regular, and Cohen–Macaulay) they inherently fail to admit a nontrivial differential calculus of dimension five due to a mismatch between the number of generators and their Gelfand–Kirillov dimension.
+Although these AS-regular algebras satisfy strong homological conditions (such as being noetherian, Auslander regular, and Cohen-Macaulay) they inherently fail to admit a nontrivial differential calculus of dimension five due to a mismatch between the number of generators and their Gelfand-Kirillov dimension.
 This phenomenon highlights a fundamental obstruction to differential smoothness in high-dimensional settings.

 The quadratic Clifford algebra constructed by Vancliff in \cite{Vancliff2024} is an AS‑regular algebra of global dimension $5$ with

 implying that \(\mathrm{GKdim}(C) = 5\).
 Hence the number of generators is exactly equal to the GK‑dimension and Theorem \ref{NoDS} does not apply here.
 However, this algebra is differentially smooth, as will be shown in the following result.